Configuring Pocomail & Barca

 - I recommend that you deselect the “Check mail on startup” option in Startup Options (under General Options) to help smooth things when your system is busy.

 - If you like to have your messages checked automatically (see Account Settings), don't set the frequency too high or it may interfere with other activities on your system.
-Most likely, every 10 minutes is often enough for most people, although I do run some at 30 minutes for infrequently-used accounts.
+Checking every 10 minutes is enough for most people, although I do run some at 30-minute intervals for infrequently-used accounts.

 - While it is more convenient to leave received attachments encoded inside messages (Encoding Options is found within the General Options), this practice can lead to a significant overhead in the operation of Pocomail, particularly if the attachments are large and numerous in a mailbox.
 It might be better to let Pocomail handle the attachments inside the Attachments directory (they are still associated with the particular message they came with).